-Acquire: pursue strategic third party acquisitions.
-We pursue economically attractive and strategic third party acquisition opportunities within the midstream energy industry, both in new and existing lines of business, and geographic areas of operation.
+Pursue strategic third party acquisitions.
+We pursue economically attractive and strategic acquisition opportunities within the midstream energy industry, both in new and existing lines of business, and geographic areas of operation.

 Our Competitive Strengths

 We believe that we are well positioned to execute our business strategies and achieve one of our primary business objectives of sustaining our cash distribution per unit because of the following competitive strengths: